COS301-SE-2024/TailWaggr/docs/architecture.md

 - **Security:** Firestore Security rules should be used to ensure that users do not have access to sensitive data, using role-based access control.

 ## Architectural design and pattern
+Design Decision justifications:
+- All three of our constraints are solved through the use of flutter, dart and firebase:
+- Flutter and dart provide seamless integration with all three platforms mentioned later in one of our constraints (Android, iOS and web).
+This allows the user to only need to program the system once and have it easily built to all platforms.
+- Flutter uses layout builder, which chooses from a set of different views to use depending on the screen size, solving the responsive constraint.
+- Firebase is a highly optimised and efficient technology for storing data, ensuring that we will have no issues with loading times or the like.

 ## Architectural constraints
 1. The client specified that the system must be accessible at least from an Android app, with optional iOS and web support.